pupudu/queuep/README.md

     });
 initQueue and publish method calls can be in the same module or in different modules.
 I personally prefer to keep the initQueue and publish methods in the same module.
 But that is completely up to you to decide.

-* Note 1: The argument hSet is used to identify the queue.
+* Note 1: The argument **id** is used to identify the queue.
 An application can have any number of queuep queues.

-* Note 2: The argument consumer should be a function reference which should be either;
+* Note 2: The argument **consumer** should be a function reference which should be either;

 A function which accepts two arguments.
 First argument will give the data published from the publish method.
 The second argument is an error-first callback that should be called to signal QueueP that the consume task has finished.
 See example: